Yuval Abraham: No Other Land

-Abraham co-directed, co-filmed and featured in the documentary No Other Land with Basel Adra alongside Hamdan Ballal and Rachel Szor, about Adra's long-term attempts to resist Israeli settler violence and displacement from his home in Masafer Yatta.
+Abraham co-wrote, co-directed, co-filmed, and featured in the documentary No Other Land with Basel Adra, Hamdan Ballal, and Rachel Szor, about Adra's long-term attempts to resist Israeli settler violence and displacement from his home in Masafer Yatta.
 The group had no experience in documentary filmmaking and initially approached the story as activists and journalists.
 Working together for over five years, with Adra and Ballal having footage including home videos from Adra's family, the documentary depicts Adra befriending Abraham and juxtaposes Adra's life under occupation with Abraham's life of freedom.
 No Other Land opened in February 2024 to critical acclaim at the 74th Berlin International Film Festival (Berlinale), where it won two awards: The Panorama Audience Award for Best Documentary Film and the Berlinale Documentary Film Award.

 In his acceptance speech, Abraham called for a ceasefire in Gaza and for the "situation of apartheid... [and] inequality" between himself and Adra in the occupied West Bank to end.
 This drew accusations of antisemitism toward the event from Israeli media and German politicians such as Kai Wegner.
 After receiving death threats and a right-wing mob searching for him at his family's house in Israel, Abraham was forced to cancel his flight back home.
 Abraham made a viral statement on social media: "The appalling misuse of this word... to silence Israelis like me who support a ceasefire... empties the word antisemitism of meaning and thus endangers Jews all over the world".
 He found it "particularly outraging" coming from German politicians and also expressed concern for Adra's safety "under a military occupation surrounded by violent settlements".
 The Committee to Protect Journalists (CPJ) urged authorities to protect Abraham and his family.
 In an interview on Israeli television, Abraham said he found it most difficult that his mother paid a price for his speech when a mob came to his house to search for him, causing her to leave, adding that he accepted the criticism of those who scolded him for not mentioning the Israeli hostages held in Gaza in his speech, saying "in retrospect, I would have mentioned the hostages", noting the speech was short and unplanned as they did not expect to win, and that calling for a ceasefire benefited the hostages too.